Can you get a life insurance policy during COVID-19?

 Some insurers are adjusting their coverage options

 Likewise, it reported that companies including Mutual of Omaha Insurance and Penn Mutual Life Insurance have temporarily suspended applications for individuals aged 70 or older.
 Some other insurers are also temporarily suspending life policy applications for people in their 60s who might previously have been approved for coverage despite health issues like diabetes and asthma.
+Some companies have since minimized age-related restrictions like Mutual of Omaha, whose cut-off age has increased to 80 or older.

 The insurance industry determines rates and risk based on long-term mortality and health-related data.
 But the information related to the coronavirus is limited to months, rather than the years it normally takes to significantly shift the industry’s underwriting guidelines.